FerretDB/FerretDB/website/blog/2023-10-19-install-ferretdb-mongodb-alternative-ubuntu.md

 ferretdb --postgresql-url="postgresql://username:password@localhost/ferretdb"
 ```

-Update the PostgreSQL credentials to match the ones you created before.
+Update the PostgreSQL credentials to match the one you created before.
 Other necessary flags are set to their default values: `--mode="normal"`, `--listen-addr="127.0.0.1:27017"`.

 ```text